<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 The FOIA applies only to the Executive Branch of the federal government and does not cover the Judicial Branch (Federal Courts) or the Legislative Branch (Congress).
 Certain functions of the White House are also exempt.
 It also does not cover state government agency records, although comparable state laws may provide the same or similar rights.

 Federal agencies are required to have a FOIA page on their websites and agencies may accept FOIA requests submitted online, by email, fax or by mail.
-You must determine the correct agency that holds the records you seek and place your request with them; the FOIA does not require agencies to do research for you.
-The Department of Justice (DOJ) website provides a good starting point for where to submit a FOIA request.
+You must determine the correct agency that holds the records you seek and place your request with them – the FOIA does not require agencies to do research for you.
+The Department of Justice (DOJ) website, FOIA.gov, provides a good starting point for where to submit a FOIA request.

 Any existing record held by a federal government agency can be requested through the FOIA.
 However, the FOIA does not compel an agency to create records in response to your request, to analyze data or to answer written questions.

-The FOIA establishes 9 exemptions for types of information that are not required to be released because release would be harmful to government or private interests.
-There are also 3 exclusions regarding law enforcement or national security that may limit the response to your request.
-These are explained in detail in the DOJ’s Guide to the Freedom of Information Act.
+The FOIA establishes nine exemptions for types of information that are not required to be released because release would be harmful to government or private interests.
+There are also three exclusions regarding law enforcement or national security that may limit the response to your request.
+These are explained in detail in the DOJ’s Guide to the Freedom of Information Act (2009).

-Many FOIA requestors seek information about themselves or family members.
-News organizations and government watchdogs use the FOIA as a tool to keep the government accountable.
+Many FOIA requestors seek information about themselves, or family members.
+News organizations and government watchdogs use FOIA as tool to keep the government accountable.
 FOIA can also reveal information related to the award of government contracts and serve a business purpose.

 If your request is denied in part or in its entirety, the agency is required to provide information about where to send an administrative appeal along with citing a time frame within which it must be filed.
 Beyond that, filing a suit in Federal Court is the last recourse.

-7. When Should I Make a FOIA Request?
+When Should I Make a Freedom of Information Act Request?

 Keep in mind that government agencies keep records of FOIA requests, which are, in turn, subject to FOIA.
 Therefore, it is possible to request a list of FOIA requestors and the subjects of their requests.
-Some service companies offer an anonymous FOIA requesting service which can leave your name (linked to your topic of interest) out of the process and, at the same time, handle much of the logistics involved.
+Some service companies offer an anonymous FOIA requesting service which can leave your name out of the process and, at the same time, handle much of the logistics involved.

 This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.